 Spinal fusion is a common but major surgery with significant risks and potential complications.
-You may have less invasive treatment options available depending on your specific circumstances.
-You should consider getting a second opinion about all your treatment choices before having a spinal fusion.
+You may have less invasive treatment options available.
+Consider getting a second opinion about all of your treatment choices before having a spinal fusion.

 Types of spinal fusion

 Generally, all types of spinal fusion procedures use bone graft material.
 This involves placing bone graft material in strips along your vertebrae, in pieces between your vertebrae, or packed into a special cage that goes between your vertebrae.
 Your body heals the bone around the graft over several months.
 Spinal fusion is not immediate with surgery.
 It takes time for your body to form enough bone around the graft to permanently fuse your vertebrae.

 The types of spinal fusion procedures include: